VeekeeFr/sidu/sidu/README.md

 SIDU is a web-based SQL client.

 This container has SIDU 5.0,
-running on Apache and Centos 6.4.
+running on Apache and Alpine Linux.

 * [Features](http://topnew.net/sidu/sidu-feature.php)
 * [Screenshots](http://topnew.net/sidu/sidu-screenshot.php)